 hearing loss Or hard of hearing.
 Not hearing impaired.
 See disabled.

 Audio guides and neckloops are available for people with hearing loss.

 highway Use official designation (as noted on maps); list official designation first and local name second in parentheses.
 For state route abbreviations use US postal codes.
 Abbreviate: Hwy.

 NE 7 or NE Rt.
 7 not State Route 7

 MO Hwy.
 19

 39063 US Hwy.
 95

 US 1 (Highway 1)

-* Hispanic Used by the federal government since the 1970s.
-Current definition: “a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.”
-Currently interchangeable with Latino in government publications, but Latinx is an emerging alternative to both terms.
++* Hispanic Current definition from the US Office of Management and Budget: “a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.”
+Currently interchangeable with Latino in government publications.
 Consider your audience and seek park guidance when deciding which term to use.
 See Latino, Latina, Latinx.

 historic Important, notable, or significant in history; usually refers to famous people, events, or sites.
 See historical.